The gradient of a velocity-time graph gives the acceleration

 Motion & Kinematics - OCR A-Level Physics

-• For non-uniform acceleration, estimate the area by counting squares or using the trapezium rule
+Non-uniform acceleration.
+For instantaneous $a$, draw a tangent and find its gradient.
+For displacement, estimate the area by counting squares or applying the trapezium rule.

 Common Mistake MEDIUM